 The COVID-19 pandemic has shone a harsh spotlight on the disparities in access and outcomes that exist in our healthcare system for patients from historically underserved communities.
 The pandemic has been devastating for all communities, but it has hit communities of color especially hard.
 Black patients have been three times as likely to be diagnosed with COVID-19 and two times as likely to die in comparison to their white counterparts.
 Health disparities of this magnitude are not new.
 Researchers have long been aware of health disparities affecting underserved communities for many noncommunicable diseases such as breast cancer, prostate cancer and colorectal cancer.
 But the pandemic has brought these problems into mainstream consciousness.

-Here is a list of the posts on this site related to MHQP’s activities on the advancement of health equity:
+Here is a list of the posts on this site related to MHQP’s health equity activities: